Summer Tomato Tart scented with basil

 |8||Black olives, stoned and cut into thirds|

-- When cooked, remove the tarts from the oven and distribute the sliced mozzarella and olives over the tomatoes, return to the oven for a further two minutes to melt the mozzarella, remove from the oven and let rest for 5 minutes.
+Carefully slide the tomato-topped puff pastry rounds onto the preheated baking stone or tray in the oven (*6) and bake for 12 minutes.
+Remove the tarts from the oven and distribute the sliced mozzarella and olives over the tomatoes.
+Bake for a further 2 minutes to melt the mozzarella, then remove and set aside to rest for 5 minutes.

 Recipe from 'Kitchen Secrets' by Raymond Blanc, published by Bloomsbury.